mukasine/personal-gallery/readme.md

 ## Install dependancies
 Install dependancies that will create an environment for the app to run pip3 install -r requirements.txt
 ## Create the Database
 * psql
 * CREATE DATABASE gallery;

 ## .env file
-Create .env file and paste paste the following filling where appropriate:
+Create .env file and paste the following filling where appropriate:

 * SECRET_KEY = '<Secret_key>'
-* DBNAME = 'galleryz'
+* DBNAME = 'gallery'
 * USER = '<Username>'
 * PASSWORD = '<password>'
 * DEBUG = True